rcqx/psychrometrics/1_principles/11_psychrometrics.md

 the use of thermodynamic properties to analyse conditions and processes involving moist air.

 ## 1.1 Dry and moist air composition
-Atmospheric air: Contains gaseous components as well as water vapor and miscellaneous contaminants
+**Atmospheric air:** Contains gaseous components as well as water vapor and miscellaneous contaminants

-Dry air: Atmospheric air with all water vapor and contaminants removed.
+**Dry air:** Atmospheric air with all water vapor and contaminants removed.

-Moist air: Mixture of dry air and water vapor.
+**Moist air:** Mixture of dry air and water vapor.
 The amount of water vapor varies from zero (dry air) to a maximum that depends on temperature and pressure.

-Saturation:State of equilibrium between moist air and condensed water phase (liquid or solid).
+**Saturation:** State of equilibrium between moist air and condensed water phase (liquid or solid).

 ## 1.2 Standard atmosphere
 Temperature and barometric pressure of air varies with altitude and with local geographic and weather conditions.